 - Bowel and bladder care

-- Taking vital signs (blood pressure, pulse, etc)
+- Taking vital signs (temp, pulse, blood pressures etc)

 - Assisting with range-of-motion exercises

-- Helping wheelchair-bound patients using safe patient handling devices
+- Transfer wheelchair-bound patients using safe patient handling devices

 - Turning and positioning bedridden patients regularly